neoforged/Documentation/neogradle/docs/dependencies/jarinjar.md

 Jar-in-Jar is a way to load dependencies for mods from within the jars of the mods.
 To accomplish this, Jar-in-Jar generates a metadata json within `META-INF/jarjar/metadata.json` on build containing the artifacts to load from within the jar.

-Jar-in-Jar is a completely optional system which can be enabled using `jarJar#enable` before the `minecraft` block.
+Jar-in-Jar is a completely optional system which can be enabled using `jarJar#enable`.
 This will include all dependencies from the `jarJar` configuration into the `jarJar` task.
 You can configure the task similarly to other jar tasks:

 ```gradle
 // In build.gradle

 // Enable the Jar-in-Jar system for your mod
 jarJar.enable()

 // Configure the 'jarJar' task
 // 'all' is the default classifier